dwave-examples/flow-shop-scheduling/README.md

   output/schedule.png)
 - -m (--use_scipy_solver): use SciPy's HiGHS solver instead of the CQM solver (default: True)
-- -m (--use_nl_solver): use the nonlinear-model solver instead of the CQM solver (default: False)
+- -m (--use_nl_solver): use the Nonlinear solver instead of the CQM solver (default: False)
 - -v (--verbose): print verbose output (default: True)
 - -p (--profile): profile variable to pass to the sampler (default: None)
-- -mm (--max_makespan): manually set an upper-bound on the schedule length instead of auto-calculating (default: None)
+- -mm (--max_makespan): manually set an upper bound on the schedule length instead of auto-calculating (default: None)

 ### Problem Instances

-Several problem instances are pre-populated under the `input` folder.
+Several problem instances are available in the `input` folder.
 Some of these instances are contained within the `flowshop1.txt` file, retrieved from the [OR-Library], and parsed when the demo is initialized.
 These can be accessed as if they were files in the `input` folder, named according to the instance